Nicolas-Wille/Data_Science_II_Project/README.md

 Link to the cloud deployment of our model: https://www.wolframcloud.com/obj/nicolas.wille/WebServices/FormJasNico

-Link to the YouTube video that explains our notebook:
+Link to the YouTube video that explains our notebook: https://www.youtube.com/watch?v=6MVsSD8PegA

+Link to our Wolfram Mathematica notebook: